rachfop/takomo-docs/docs/getting-started/quick-start.md

 ## Clean Up

-You can delete the stack with command:
+You can delete the stack with this command:

 ```bash
 npx tkm stacks undeploy --profile takomo-example